Sergei-Korneev/obsidian-local-images-plus/README.md

 ```![mylocalfile](file:///mylinuxdisk/mysong.mp3)```

-Files will be copied or downloaded to your attachements folder.
+Files will be copied or downloaded to your attachments folder.

 ![img](docs/examplepdf.gif?raw=true)